sonic-net/SONiC/doc/kdump/kdump_Remote_SSH_HLD.md

 This section describes the SONiC requirements for kdump remote feature.

 At a high level the following should be supported:
-1. The kernel core dump files must be stored on the a remote SSH server for offline analysis.
+1. The kernel core dump files must be stored on the a remote ssh server.
 ### Configuration and Management Requirements

-- CLI support for configuring remote kdump feature enable/disable via SSH.
+- CLI support for configuring remote kdump feature enable/disable via ssh.
-- CLI support for configuring username and hostname of SSH server (username@server_address).
+- CLI support for configuring username and hostname of ssh server (username@server_address).
-- CLI support for configuring SSH private key path for SSH server (SSH_private_Key_Path).
+- CLI support for configuring SSH private key path for ssh server (SSH_private_Key_Path).
-- CLI support for displaying SSH crededentials of SSH server.
+- CLI support for displaying crededentials of ssh server.
-- CLI support for displaying SSH private key path for SSH server (SSH_private_Key_Path).
 - CLI support for displaying state of kdump remote feature (enable/disable).
 ### SSH Key Generation Requirement
 The system should authenticate with the remote server using SSH keys for secure access.